L.A. Guns: Reunion between Tracii Guns and Phil Lewis / Steve Riley and Kelly Nickels version of L.A. Guns (2016–2025)

-It was announced that L.A.
+It was announced that the Lewis/Guns version L.A.
 Guns would be entering the studio to record a new album called The Missing Peace, which was released on October 13, 2017.
-The Tracii Guns version announced that they would tour Australia and New Zealand in 2018.
-On March 7, 2018, it was announced that the former Endeverafter guitarist Michael Grant left L.A.
-Guns to pursue other interests including his solo project Michael Grant and the Assassins.
+The group also stated that they would tour Australia and New Zealand in 2018.
+On March 7, 2018, it was announced that guitarist Michael Grant left L.A.
+Guns to pursue other interests including his solo project, Michael Grant and the Assassins.
 Grant later revealed that he was fired from the band and did not voluntarily leave.
 Grant was replaced by Enuff Z'Nuff guitarist Johnny Monaco, but was later replaced by former bassist Hamilton in June.
-By September he too was replaced by Faster Pussycat lead guitarist Ace Von Johnson.
+By September, he too was replaced by Faster Pussycat lead guitarist Ace Von Johnson.

 In July 2018, L.A.
 Guns announced their 12th studio album, The Devil You Know, released in March 2019.

 In January 2020, Guns and Lewis sued Riley over the use of the L.A.
 Guns name.
 On April 23, 2021, they settled this dispute in court with Guns and Lewis retaining the L.A.
 Guns name, while Riley was made to change his versions to Riley's L.A.
 Guns.
-Riley's L.A.
-Guns released their first single, called "Crawl", on April 20, 2020.
-This was followed by a studio album, Renegades, released on November 13, 2020 (before the name change had taken effect).
-This version of the band changed its name to Riley's L.A.
-Guns in April 2021 following a settlement reached between Riley with Tracii Guns and Phil Lewis.
+Meanwhile, in the interim, Riley's L.A.
+Guns - still branded simply as "L.A.
+Guns" and by that point featuring returning bassist Kelly Nickels from the classic line-up - released their first single, called "Crawl", on April 20, 2020.
+This was followed by a studio album, Renegades, released on November 13, 2020 (again, before the name change had taken effect).
+Upon the verdict from the lawsuit in April 2021, this version of the band officially changed its name to Riley's L.A.
+Guns, complete with a new logo indicating the name change.
 Riley died on October 24, 2023, after suffering from various health issues.
 At the time of his death, Riley's L.A.
 Guns had completed work on their second album, The Dark Horse, which was released on January 22, 2024, in honor of what would have been Riley's 68th birthday.

 L.A.
 Guns (feat.
 Tracii Guns and Phil Lewis) released a new single, "Let You Down", on May 6, 2020.
 It was released as the first single from their then-upcoming fourteenth studio album, Checkered Past, which was released on November 12, 2021, and featured producer Adam Hamilton on drums.

 In May 2022, it was announced that Shawn Duncan had replaced Shane Fitzgibbon as their drummer.
 The following month, guitarist Ace Von Johnson revealed that L.A.
 Guns had been working on new material for their next studio album.
 The resulting album, Black Diamonds, was released on April 14, 2023.